What is Oxycodone?

 Long-Term Effects of Oxycodone

 In the long-term, Oxycodone might have far more drastic side effects – both positive and negative.
-Chronic abuse of this substance can lead to detrimental physiological and psychological effects, including dependency and addiction.
+Chronic abuse of this substance can lead to various detrimental physiological and psychological effects, including dependency and addiction.

-Long term abuse has also been found to cause liver and kidney failure and reduction in our brains’ capacity to adapt to fresh input, which might be the reason for the shift from prescribed to addictive use.
+Extensive Oxycodone abuse has also been found to cause liver and kidney failure, as well as a reduction in the brains’ capacity to adapt to fresh input; an effect that might be the reason for many people’s shifts from prescribed to addictive use.

 Signs and Symptoms of Oxycodone Addiction

 - Neglecting important work, home, or school responsibilities in order to continue using opioids.

 - Runny nose and eyes